Fumadocs

 import { defineDocs } from 'fumadocs-mdx/config';

-export const { docs, meta } = defineDocs({
+export const docs = defineDocs({

-dir: '/content/docs',
+dir: 'content/docs',

 });